jmersonuo/jmersonuo.github.io/Activities/ScaleAndLayout.md

 ----------

-### V. Adding scale restrictions
+### IV.
+Adding scale restrictions

    Find where the map is initialized.

-   - Add a min zoom (you pick what the min zoom sould be).
+   - Add a min zoom (you pick what the min zoom should be).
 Here is the table of zoom levels: [https://docs.mapbox.com/help/glossary/zoom-level/](https://docs.mapbox.com/help/glossary/zoom-level/){:target="_blank"}
    - Prevent users from leaving your this bounding around DC by setting the max bounds, per the code block below.
-   	- Add the entire `bounds` variable, and add the `maxBounds` option the the map.
+   	- Add the entire `bounds` variable, and add the `maxBounds` option to the map.
    - Read about max bounds in the API [https://docs.mapbox.com/mapbox-gl-js/api/map/#map#setmaxbounds](https://docs.mapbox.com/mapbox-gl-js/api/map/#map#setmaxbounds){:target="_blank"}

   ```Javascript